-(a) Identification and inventory of resources across the regions of the country through surveying, mapping and qualitative and quantitative estimation and measurement of resources.
+(i) Identification and inventory of resources across the regions of the country through surveying, mapping, and qualitative and quantitative estimation and measurement of resources.

-(b) Evolving a planning structure endowed with appropriate technology, skill and institutional set-up for implementing resource development plans.
+(ii) Evolving a planning structure endowed with appropriate technology, skill, and institutional set-up for implementing resource development plans.

-(c) Matching the resource development plans with overall national development plans.
-Resource Planning is essential mainly because of the following reasons.
-Resources are not equally distributed throughout the world.
-Within a country also some regions may be rich in resources and self sufficient in terms of availability of resources while some other regions may have acute shortage of some vital resources.
-There are regions which are rich in certain types of resources but are deficient in some other resources.
+- Resources are not equally distributed throughout the world.
+Within a country also some regions may be rich in resources and self-sufficient in terms of availability of resources while some other regions may have an acute shortage of some vital resources.
+There are regions that are rich in certain types of resources but are deficient in some other resources.

 Four human activities responsible for land degradation in India are as follows:

-(a) In states like Jharkhand, Chhattisgarh, Madhya Pradesh and Orissa deforestation due to mining have caused severe land degradation.
-Mining sites are dug, drilled or quarried and abandoned after excavation work is over, leaving the land overburdened and in a highly degraded state.
+- In states like Jharkhand, Chhattisgarh, Madhya Pradesh and Orissa deforestation due to mining has caused severe land degradation.
+Mining sites are dug, drilled or quarried, and abandoned after excavation work is over, leaving the land overburdened and in a highly degraded state.

-(c) In states like Gujarat, Rajasthan, Madhya Pradesh and Maharashtra overgrazing is one of the main reasons for land degradation.
+- In states like Gujarat, Rajasthan, Madhya Pradesh, and Maharashtra overgrazing is one of the main reasons for land degradation.

-(d) In Punjab, Haryana and Western Uttar Pradesh over-irrigation is responsible for land degradation.
+- In Punjab, Haryana, and Western Uttar Pradesh over-irrigation is responsible for land degradation.
 It leads to waterlogging which in turn increases salinity and alkalinity in the soil and reduces its fertility.

-(a) Nature of parent rock.
-It influences the color and texture of the soil.
+- Nature of parent rock.
+It influences the colour and texture of the soil.
 The mineral content of the soil also depends on the parent rock from which it is formed.

-(b) Climate influences the rate and types of weathering and erosion of the rocks.
-Weathering of the parent rocks due to climatic factors and natural forces lead to disintegration of rocks which leads to the formation of soil.
+- Climate influences the rate and types of weathering and erosion of the rocks.
+Weathering of the parent rocks due to climatic factors and natural forces leads to the disintegration of rocks which leads to the formation of soil.

-(c) Time determines maturity of the soil.
+- Time determines the maturity of the soil.
 The soil is a living system.
-It takes millions of years to form soil up to a few centimeters in depth.
+It takes millions of years to form soil up to a few centimetres in depth.

-Ans.
-On the basis of ownership resources can be classified into the following categories:
+On the basis of ownership, resources can be classified into the following categories:

-(a) Individual resources are owned privately by individuals or group of individuals.
+(a) Individual resources are owned privately by individuals or groups of individuals.
 Plots of lands owned by farmers, pasture lands, ponds, orchards, water in wells, are examples of resources owned by individuals in the villages.
-Plots of lands, houses, cars, and other property are some examples of individual resources in urban areas.
+Plots of land, houses, cars and other property are some examples of individual resources in urban areas.
 Plantations are also individual resources.
-Its plot of land, management, revenue, products and profits are under individual ownership.
+Its plot of land, management, revenue, products, and profits are under individual ownership.